Freetrade vs Trading 212 – Which Broker is Most Popular?

 In this section of our Freetrade vs Trading 212 comparison, we are going to look at what assets you can invest in at the two trading platforms.

 Starting with Freetrade, you can invest in a huge selection of UK stocks – found on both the London Stock Exchange and the AIM.
 Freetrade also supports US-listed stocks on the NASDAQ and NYSE.
-You can also invest in ETFs and investment trusts – which is great for diversifying in a passive nature.
+You can also invest in ETFs and investment trusts – which is suitable for diversifying in a passive nature.

 Over at Trading 212, the app also allows you to invest in UK and US stocks, as well as access companies listed in Germany.
 Trading 212 does go one step further by offering a fully-fledged CFD trading facility.
 This allows you to go long and short on heaps of assets without taking ownership.
 Support CFD markets include forex, commodities, and stocks.